jrjames83/search_with_machine_learning_course/week3/project_commentary.md

     return clause
 ```

 A complete example of how I've incorporated the filtering into the query is below, as a reference point.
+I also learned that using a `filter` clause doesn't impact scoring, it's simply a step that does post-processing on the retrieved results set.
+I don't know if this is the optimal way.
+I also wonder if we're predicting a leaf with both ancestors and descendants, should we include all downstream descendants to maximize recall, but I didn't have time to think this through.

 ```
 GET /bbuy_products/_search